apache/trafficcontrol/docs/source/api/v5/deliveryservice_request_comments.rst

 Request Structure
 -----------------
-:deliveryServiceRequestId:      The integral, unique identifier of the delivery service that you are commenting on.
+:deliveryServiceRequestId: The integral, unique identifier of the :term:`Delivery Service Request` on which you are commenting.
 :value:                    The comment text itself.
 :xmlId:                    This can be any string.
 It is not validated or used, though it is returned in the response.

 .. code-block:: http
 	:caption: Request Example